MultiverseLearningProducts/inventory_app_project_v2_mysql/README.md

-# Inventory App Practice - React and mySQL
+# Inventory App Project - mySQL, Node.JS/Express, React

-This is the starter code for a basic, front-to-back inventory application, used as additional practice in week 8 or 9 of the SWE 2.0 US curriculum.
+This is the starter code for a basic, front-to-back inventory application, used an alternative to the week 9 inventory application project of the SWE 2.0 curriculum.

 The project is expecting to use React on the frontend, with create-react-app already set up in /frontend.
 It uses mySQL as its query language, uses XAMPP to run the database itself, and uses phpmyadmin to give a GUI to help manage your database.